FTBAppTeam/vue-cli-plugin-ow-electron-builder/docs/guide/configuration.md

 ## Bundling Options

 By default, the app is built in [modern mode](https://cli.vuejs.org/guide/browser-compatibility.html#modern-mode).
-To disable this, use the `--legacy` argument in the `electron:build` command.
+To disable this, use the `--legacy` argument in the `ow:electron:build` command.
 If your app is already bundled and just needs to be built with electron-builder, pass the `--skipBundle` arg.

 ## Electron's Junk Terminal Output